This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

-Looking for ways to earn air miles as fast as possible?
+Looking for ways to earn frequent flyer points without flying?
 This guide has you covered.
 Here’s the exact strategies that I used to earned over 150,000 air miles and flew first class for FREE from the US to South Africa!
-Read on for all of the details on my best ways to earn air miles.
+Read on for all of the details on my best ways to earn air miles without actually flying.

 Believe it or not, two months ago, I had about 5,000 American Airlines air miles to my name.
-But in the past 60 days, I was able to earn over 150,000 air miles, which is enough for a business class ticket to South Africa from San Diego.
+But in the past 60 days, I was able to earn over 150,000 air miles, which was enough for a round-trip, business class ticket to South Africa from San Diego.

-In addition, I want to acknowledge that there are certainly a few ways in which my personal situation was helpful in my efforts to earn miles:
+In addition, I want to acknowledge that there were many ways in which my personal situation was helpful in my efforts to earn miles:

-Second, you’ll see below that I opened three new credit cards to earn additional miles.
-I’m fortunate to have good credit to start with, and am not planning to take out a home or car loan anytime soon – so I wasn’t worried about any impact this might have on my credit rating.
+- Second, you’ll see below that I opened three new credit cards to earn additional miles.
+I’m fortunate to have good credit to start with, and acknowledge that this is not be a possibility for everyone.

-After a bit of research, I figured out that the airline with the most efficient routes from San Diego to Cape Town was American Airlines, so I focused on earning air miles specifically on American.
+I was planning a trip to South Africa, and after a bit of research, I figured out that the airline with the most efficient routes from San Diego to Cape Town was American Airlines.
+So, I focused on earning air miles specifically on American.